 Countdown parties in Tokyo

 Of course, bars, nightclubs, and lounges throughout Tokyo will likely have countdown parties, too.
-While there are fewer major events than pre-COVID, two of the biggies still going forward are Countdown Japan and New Year Countdown to 2-24 at Womb.
+Two of the biggies are Countdown Japan and New Year Countdown to 2025 at Womb.
 Those aren’t the only ones though, so check out our Tokyo New Year party guide for more.

 While we do our best to ensure everything is correct, information is subject to change.
 This post was originally published in December 2015.
-Last updated in November 2023, by Maria Danuco.
+Last updated in December 2024 by Alexandra Ziminski.

 Ask our local experts about Tokyo